An Exfoliation Explanation

 Physical exfoliation: which uses rough, jagged particles to physically scrub your face and clear it of old, gross build up.

-Chemical exfoliation: which uses naturally occurring acids (usually AHAs or BHAs) to clear the skin of rank, old skin cells.
-Plus, chemical exfoliants typically give a far more even and thorough result, which is why we much prefer them.
+Chemical exfoliation: which uses naturally occurring acids (think, AHAs, BHAs, or PHAs) to clear the skin of rank, old skin cells.
+Chemical exfoliants typically give a far more even and thorough result, which is why we much prefer them.

-They should be used straight after cleansing.
-And then followed by serums, face oils and face creams.
-AND if you’re using AHAs do this at night, and ALWAYS wear SPF in the daytime.
-(When using AHA products, wearing daily SPF becomes even more crucial.)
+Either way, exfoliants should be used straight after cleansing.
+And then followed by serums, face oils, and face creams.
+And if you’re using AHAs or BHAs always wear SPF in the daytime.
+(These products tend to increase your skin's sensitivity to the sun, so wearing daily SPF becomes even more crucial.)
 (Yes, Gina, even in Winter.)

 Do that, and you'll be rewarded with:

 A face cleared of dead skin cells!
 (Which can cause dullness and congestion.)

 Refined skin texture!

 Reduced pigmentation and more even skin tone!